Music at Morley VICTORIA

 Through singing songs, the children learn about the structure and organisation of different musical styles and they are introduced to the more technical language of music as they experience them first hand.
 The children also learn from listening to each other and critiquing each other’s performances.
 There are many opportunities throughout the school year where the children in all year groups get to showcase how hard they have been working to improve their singing skills.
 These include our Christmas concerts and class assemblies.

 There are also several opportunities for the children to sing as part of a choir in the local community – The Morley Music Festival, Morley has got Talent, St.George’s Day Service, Young Voices and we also perform at the remembrance service each year.
 We have a very diverse and inclusive choir and all children at Morley Victoria are encouraged to see themselves as singers and performers.

 Throughout their time at Morley Victoria children are given the opportunity to listen to a wide range of musical styles and spend time enjoying and evaluating pieces in whole class, group and paired discussions.
 Children also learn about music from other cultures within their topics and about different composers throughout history.

 Hearing music played live is something that we have been working on at Morley Victoria.
 The children regularly experience someone playing the piano, and all the children took part in our Rocksteady launch sessions where they saw a talented guitarist, drummer and keyboard player at work.
 Our Year 5 and 6 children also had the opportunity to listen to professional singers as part of their Shakespeare Workshop.
-Seeing live performers allows children to develop their dreams and aspirations in this area, and demonstrates first hand what can be achieved through practise and the development of a growth mind set.
+Seeing live performers allows children to develop their dreams and aspirations in this area, and demonstrates first hand what can be achieved through practice and the development of a growth mind set.
 This is something that we will continue to encourage as mart of the music curriculum at every opportunity possible.